fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/davis-pepper-spray.md

 ---
 ![pepper-spray-statue.jpg]({{site.baseurl}}/img/action-network/pepper-spray-statue.jpg)

 ## The University has spent $175,000 to scrub the incident from the Internet.
-Instead they should commemorate it by erecting a statue of the pepper-spraying cop on campus.
+Instead they should commemorate it by putting a statue of the pepper-spraying cop on campus.

 In November 2011, UC Davis police officer John Pike pepper sprayed, at point-blank range, dozens of students who were peacefully protesting against a tuition hike.
 Officer Pike used military-grade MK-9, one of the most potent pepper sprays available, and he conducted the operation with a casual diregard for public safety.